Pylons/venusian/docs/index.rst

    scanner = venusian.Scanner()
    scanner.scan(theapp)

 Above we've imported a module named ``theapp``.
-The ``func`` function which we decorated with our ``thedecorator`` decorator lives in this module.
+The ``logged_in`` function which we decorated with our ``jsonify`` decorator lives in this module.
 We've also imported the :mod:`venusian` module, and we've created an instance of the :class:`venusian.Scanner` class.
 Once we've created the instance of :class:`venusian.Scanner`, we invoke its :meth:`venusian.Scanner.scan` method, passing the ``theapp`` module as an argument to the method.

 Here's what happens as a result of invoking the :meth:`venusian.Scanner.scan` method: